darkberg/theres_an_ai_for_that/readme.md

 ### Contributions welcome, for example:
 * Polygon capture and ground truth creation for semantic segmentation
 * Add other object detection configurations
-* More functions around projects and adding users to the same project
+* More functions around adding users to the same project & permissions
 * Better error handling
 * Test cases and test coverage
-* UI work (vue js)
-* Display status of training from pub/sub
+* UI work (vue js), ie display status of training from pub/sub
 * More training options, ability to tune hyper parameters from UI
+* Integration with annotation services such as Amazon Mechanical Turk & scale API
+* Improved label options, ie choose which labels get used in specific training version